Tomev/qcflow/docs/source/llms/tracing/index.rst

 Unlike with the fluent API, the QCFlow Trace Client API requires that you explicitly start a trace before adding child spans.
 This initial API call starts the root span for the trace, providing a context request_id that is used for associating subsequent spans to the root span.

-To start a new trace, use the :py:meth:`qcflow.client.MlflowClient.start_trace` method.
+To start a new trace, use the :py:meth:`qcflow.client.QCFlowClient.start_trace` method.
 This method creates a new trace and returns the root span object.

 .. code-block:: python

-    from qcflow import MlflowClient
+    from qcflow import QCFlowClient

-    client = MlflowClient()
+    client = QCFlowClient()

     # Start a new trace
     root_span = client.start_trace("my_trace")